 Table 4 presents the LOS as well as the average delay at each intersection that determined the LOS.
-The left turning movements at the Sun Valley Road and Spruce Avenue, and Main Street and River Street intersections are estimated to operate at LOS F, although fewer vehicles were observed at River Street.
+The left turning movements at the intersections of Sun Valley Road and Spruce Avenue, and Main Street and River Street are estimated to operate at LOS F, although fewer vehicles were observed at River Street.
 It is assumed most of these drivers shift to 1st Street to use the signal to access Main Street.
 The southeast bound left turn queue for vehicles turning from Spruce Avenue onto Sun Valley Road is estimated to be 138 feet long, over half the length of the block back to 4th Street.
 The queue for left turning vehicles on Sun Valley Road to turn onto East Avenue is estimated to extend almost to Alpine Lane.
 The queues on Main Street for vehicles waiting to turn left at the intersections of 1st Street and Sun Valley Road are long and extend over half the length of the block to adjacent intersections.
 The left turning vehicles queued on Sun Valley Road to turn south onto Main Street are estimated to extend to the East Avenue intersection, which may cause more congestion at this all-way stop intersection.
 The pedestrian crossings of Main Street at 1st Street, Sun Valley Road, 4th Street, and 5th Street are very busy during the summer months, especially in the afternoon with many visitors and tourists.
 The competition for time between vehicles and pedestrians is constant and many people wait for the crossing indications.
 Once they go, the long crossing distance takes time that causes the vehicles on Main Street to queue up.

-3.8.3 ITD SH-75 Project
+3.8.3 ITD SH-75 Projects

 ITD completed the SH-75 Timmerman to Ketchum: Final Environmental Impact Statement (FEIS) in 2008, which identified needed improvements for the SH-75 corridor in the Wood River Valley.
 The improvements were separated into different segments and several have been implemented.
 The segment leading into Ketchum is the SH-75, Elkhorn Road to River Street, Ketchum (Project No. A020(033), Key No. 20033) federal-aid design project currently being developed by ITD.
 As ITD identifies improvements to the highway and intersections in this segment, Ketchum should coordinate with ITD on those solutions.
+The City of Ketchum has strong desires and goals to improve pedestrian and bike facilities in this area to connect the Gem Streets area with the rest of the city.
+Sidewalks on both sides of Main Street are needed along with bike facility connections and a safe crossing of SH-75 for access to the bus stop in this area.